 3. ‘Build it and they will come’ doesn’t work as a marketing strategy

-You need to validate your course offering well before you’re funneling money into ads and other marketing strategies.
+You need to validate your best online course offering well before you’re funneling money into ads and other marketing strategies.

 “‘Build it and they will come’ can be a risky online course sales strategy.

-If you notice one thing about those ‘I don't know what else to try, how do I sell the course’ type of posts, you'll see that quite often the commonality is that they've created the course, recorded everything, built the sales page etc, and THEN they've tried to find an audience to sell it to
+If you notice one thing about those ‘I don't know what else to try, how do I sell the course’ type of posts, you'll see that quite often the commonality is that they create online courses, record everything, build the sales page, etc, and ONLY THEN do they try to find an audience to sell it to.

 In my experience, if you're just starting out with online courses, that's a risky play to make.